qbead/qbeadWebsite/content/book/progpatterns.md

 Let's step through each part of this code.

-* `float avg(.....)`: The very first `float` in this piece of code is necessary because the computer needs to know what type of values the function will provide (in this case they are decimals).
-Then we have the name we have picked for our function, `avg`.
+* `float avg(.....)`: The very first `float` specifies the type of data the function will produce (in this case they are decimals).
+This is followed by the name we have picked for our function, `avg`.
 * `float first_argument, float second_argument` : In parentheses, we have a list of the arguments the function will be taking.
 Unlike when we call the function, we have to specify their types, so we wrote `float` to denote working with decimals.
 We also gave